Lumi Nova: Instructions for use

 • It’s normal for users to feel worried - remind them you believe they can do it anyway!

-• If user experiences physical symptoms of anxiety (fast heartbeat, sweating, tummy ache), take a break and remind them to take deep breaths.
+• If users experience physical symptoms of anxiety (fast heartbeat, sweating, tummy ache), take a break and remind them to take deep breaths.

 • Praise users for being brave enough to try a challenge!